sininen-blue/2526-first-sem/computer-organization-and-architecture/day-3/slides.md

 It comes in two general forms
 1. instruction level parallelism (ILP)
-Where each instruction itself has parallel capabilities TODO
+    Where the processor has the ability to execute multiple instructions at the same time

 2. process level parallelism (PLP)
     Where multiple CPUs work together on the same problem

 ---